Dolphiq/craft3-forms/README.md

 # Form plugin for Craft CMS 3.x

 Craft CMS 3 is build on top of the Yii 2 Framework.
 This plugin makes it possible to use forms the way the Yii 2 Framework offers.
+This includes:
+- Easy out of the box client and server side validation with use of rules in a model.
+- Assign field labels in your model to use them in multiple areas.

+Next to this Yii 2 Framework logic, we added:
+- Easy enable/disable the form in the settings
+- Easy enable/disable logging form entries into the database in the settings
+- Twig extensions, form examples and E-mail examples

 **Note**: This plugin may become a paid add-on when the Craft Plugin store becomes available.